Tel Mevorakh: Archaeology

+Middle Bronze Age

+Tel Mevorakh had a significant occupation during the Middle Bronze II.
+According to the excavations directed by Ephraim Stern between 1973 and 1976, the MBA occupation is divided into several strata (primarily Strata XV–XIII).

+In Early MB IIA (Stratum XV–XIV), the earliest settlement consisted of a rectangular mudbrick fortress.
+Stern suggested this may have been established by the Egyptians or served as a local administrative outpost.
+In Late MB IIA The site expanded beyond the fortress, with residential buildings eventually covering the entire small mound.

+In MB IIB (Stratum XIII), the settlement was developed and encircled by a high earthen rampart (a typical Canaanite fortification style of this period).
+A new military fortress or garrison was constructed in the center of the mound, which remained in use until the end of the Middle Bronze Age.

+Late Bronze Age

+In the Late Bronze Age, a temple (three superimposed sanctuaries) was located at the site as a "road sanctuary" along the important coastal trading route, and subsidiary to Tel Dor.
+The natural landscape was dominated by the Taninim River and the Kabara Marsh.

 Iron Age

 Iron IB

 A structure from the late 11th century BCE was discovered, Pottery found there include much local pottery as well as a single jug of Phoenician origin.
 This structure was destroyed.

 Iron IIA

 A new structure dated the second half of the 10th century BCE was built on top of it.
 It is a four room house, a type of house associated with early Israelites.
 The large house underwent many changes and most of its bricks were plundered.
 It was encircled by an outer wall and was surrounded by a large court.
 Archaeologists believe it is a regional administrative center, connected to the nearby city of Dor.
 The pottery found here was local.
 Two fine cooking pots of special interest were found, one of which with the Paleo-Hebrew letter "Shin".
 Such cooking pots with letters such as "Shin" and "Samekh" were found in other sites including Tel Hazor in the Korazim Plateau, Tel Yokneam and Tel Qiri in the Jezreel Valley and in Tel Shikmona in Haifa.
 The meaning of these signs is obscure.
 A tomb, contemporary with the house was discovered northeast of the mound in 1966 during the construction of a pipeline.
 In addition to the local pottery, some pottery imported from Cyprus and Phoenicia was found both in the house and in the tomb.